finalfemme/get-started-with-reproducible-science-finalfemme/Open_Reproducible_Science.md

   * Use a bar graph instead (usually we use lines for time series, but since this is annual it could go either way)
   * Add a trend line

-## Average High Temperatures
+## High Temperatures Trending Upward in Rapid City, SD
-Describe your plot in this cell in 2-3 sentences
+* Average high temperature fluctuates with the seasons.
+* However Rapid City is experiencing an overall increase in temperature.

 **THIS ISN'T THE END EITHER!
 Don't forget to reproduce your analysis in a new location!**